 Day 01) Arrive Delhi

 Arrive at Delhi.
-You will be met on arrival and transferred to Hotel for overnight stay.
+You will be met on arrival and transferred to the Hotel for overnight stay.

 Day 02) Delhi – Bharatpur

-Morning drive to Bharatpur (approx 215 kilometers about 5 hours drive) Check in at your hotel for three nights.
-Enjoy Half day birding to the National Park by rickshaw and walk.
+Morning drive to Bharatpur (approx 215 kilometers about 5 hours drive) Check-in at your hotel for three nights.
+Enjoy Half-day birding to the National Park by rickshaw and walk.
 The Keoladeo National Park, Bharatpur is a World Heritage Site.
-Located in eastern Rajasthan (50 kms from Agra), it was artificially created by a planned system of canals, embankments and sluices, as a private wildfowl shooting preserve by the Maharaja of Bharatpur in the 1850s.
+Located in eastern Rajasthan (50 km from Agra), it was artificially created by a planned system of canals, embankments, and sluices, as private wildfowl shooting preserves by the Maharaja of Bharatpur in the 1850s.
 Now a National Park, Keoladeo attracts thousands of migratory birds during the winter months, which fly in from Central Asia, Siberia or China to escape the severe cold and restricted daylight hours of their homelands.
 It is one of the finest waterfowl reserves in the world: over 350 species of birds have been spotted here.
 October to February is the recommended period for visiting Keoladeo as the park fills up with the migratory birds.
 August-October breeding season is also interesting.

 Day 03) Bharatpur

-Enjoy full day birding to the National Park by rickshaw and walk
+Enjoy full day birding to the National Park by rickshaw and walk.
+Overnight stay at hotel.

 Day 04) Bharatpur

-Morning birding at Bund Baretha.
+Morning birding at Bund Bartha.
 Later birding at the sanctuary.
+Overnight stay at hotel.

 Day 05) Bharatpur – Chambal

 Early morning drive to Chambal (approx 70 kilometers about 3 hours drive) Check in to your hotel for two nights.
-Enjoy a boat safari at Chambal River later in the afternoon
+Enjoy a boat safari at Chambal River later in the afternoon.
+Overnight stay at hotel.

 Day 06) Chambal